dspluta/STAT7670/README.md

 ##### Course Project+Final Exam

 Students will be tasked with conducting a thorough analysis on a real world data set, producing a written report that includes a practical interpretation of results.
-Students will need to: find a real world data set, identify a question of interest that can be assessed with the data, develop and apply the appropriate linear model, and interpret the model results to answer the motivating question.
-Students will be required to make use of statistical modeling software (R, Python, ~~SAS~~) to conduct their analyses and generate the required plots.
+Students will need to: find a real world data set, identify a question of interest that can be assessed with the data, develop and apply the appropriate set of methods from the course, and interpret the analysis results in the context of the motivating question.
+Students will be required to make use of statistical modeling software (R, Python) to conduct their analyses and generate the required plots.

-A take home final exam will be assigned as a component of the course project.
-Details provided in class.

 #### Grading Scale